Oichkatzelesfrettschen/lites/docs/RESTRUCTURE_LAYOUT.md

 ## Header organisation

-Public headers will live directly under `include/`.
-Kernel-only headers move to `core/include` while driver specific headers stay with their respective driver directories.
-Library headers reside in `libs/<name>/include`.
+Public headers reside directly under `include/`.
+Kernel-only headers stay in `core/include` and driver specific headers remain next to their driver sources.
+Libraries may keep local headers, but those intended for broad use have been moved under `include/`.

 Build scripts will be updated so that these include paths are automatically added when compiling each component.